sign up

 Providing opportunities for members of our community to thrive takes more than providing good food; it also requires advocating for effective policies at every level of government.

-Food Bank of the Albemarle is a nonpartisan nonprofit committed to advocating for policies that impact the neighbors we serve.
 We believe everyone should be informed about legislation and programs that affect food security, including TEFAP, CSFP, and SNAP.
 Community engagement is essential to our mission, and one of the most effective ways to create change is by participating in the democratic process.

 That’s why we partner with nonpartisan organizations to help neighbors learn how and where to register to vote and encourage active participation in national, state, and local elections.
 Your voice matters—together, we can build a stronger, hunger-free community.